jreakin/MCP-Agent-Maestro/README.md

 **Any task that cannot be expressed as `Step 1 → Step 2 → Step N` is not atomic enough.**

-This principle drives everything in Agent-MCP:
+This principle drives everything in MCP Agent Maestro:

 1. **Complex goals** must decompose into **linear sequences**
 2. **Linear sequences** can execute **in parallel** when independent